-Won’t the bank choose to sell the home?
+Will the bank choose to sell the home?

-If they will make more money by receiving payments from you over a period of time rather than a once off lump sum in a sale of the property then they may well to choose that option.
+If they will make more money by receiving payments from you over a period of time rather than a once-off lump sum in a sale of the property then they may well to choose that option.

 Consider the scenario where the house is only worth €100,000 but the mortgage owed to the bank is €200,000.
-The bank may well choose to keep the property out of bankruptcy and seek to ‘do a deal’ with you whereby they would get more through regular repayments over a period of time than they would in a once off sale.
+The bank may well choose to keep the property out of bankruptcy and seek to ‘do a deal’ with you whereby they would get more through regular repayments over a period of time than they would in a once-off sale.

-Note: What you will be allowed offer the bank in terms of repayments may be limited to what the Official Assignee will consider a reasonable living expense.
+Note: What you will be allowed to offer the bank in terms of repayments may be limited to what the Official Assignee will consider a reasonable living expense.

 What will the Official Assignee allow you to pay for a mortgage?